kawasima/enkan/README.md

 # enkan

-Enkan(円環) is a microframework implemented Middleware pattern like ring or connect.
+Enkan(円環) is a microframework implemented middleware pattern like ring or connect.

 ## Concept